LWVPullman/LeagueWebsite/README.md

 3. Advocacy?
 (Paul)
 4. Some images Paul is adding
 5. Alt text additions to all photos (see example in Template Post at to of page)
+6. Publications section?
+Or does it fit elsewhere.
+Get publications from Paul